La Fête Nationale, or Bastille Day, is a public holiday in France on 14 July each year, regardless of the day of the week.

 In September 1792, France became a republic.
 The following year, King Louis the XVI was executed.
 The French Senate was founded in 1799 and, in 1804, Napoleon Bonaparte became the first Emperor of France.

 Today, Bastille Day is commemorated with military parades in Paris and many garrison towns.
-Flags of red, white and blue fly everywhere, but especially on the Champs-Élysées in Paris where the large Bastille Day Military Parade is filled with cadet, infantry, motorized and mounted troops.
+Flags of blue, white and red fly everywhere, but especially on the Champs-Élysées in Paris where the large Bastille Day Military Parade is filled with cadet, infantry, motorized and mounted troops.
 They march from l’Arc de Triomphe to Place de la Concorde.
 Allied troops also march in the parade.
 The sky is busy with airforce aerobatic displays and, after dark, fireworks.

 The social charm of Bastille day is the summer weather and opportunity for family gatherings outdoors.
 If you could peek into one of their picnic baskets, it might contain Champagne, strawberries, a baguette or two, cheeses, smoked chicken, escargot, tarts, pastries and perhaps a bowl of Bastille Day fruit salad.